wai-blue/adios-docs/Documentation/9. Advanced features/Designing forms.md

 )
 ```

+> :bulb: Check the `AddressBook/Contact/Add-Version1` action in the [AddressBook.yml](../examples/prototype-builder-yaml/AddressBook.yml)
+> :bulb: You can create a .yml file with the definition of the template and use the [`prototype builder`](./Prototype%20builder.md) feature to generate the source code from the command line.

 The `model` parameter is used to get the list of available columns and their properties (data type, title, ...).

-*Tip: You can create a .yml file with the definition of the template and use the [`prototype builder`](./Prototype%20builder.md) feature to generate the source code from the command line.*

 ## Hello world example